Arealai/api-documentation/README.md

 ## Getting Started

 Document processing is accomplished with a single API call.
+To make a successful API call to process a document, provide the following information:

+- Authorization headers
+- Name of the file
+- Content type
+- PDF or image in the base64 format

 Sample Python code is as follows:

 ```
 import base64